2. Where can I contact you?

 We also have Hemp inserts for heavy wetters: they are made of 2 layers of Hemp and Cotton mix (55% & 45%) at the top and 2 bottom layers of Microfiber.

-Charlie Banana® Disposable Biodegradable inserts are made of Wood pulp and lined with Bamboo lining.
+Charlie Banana® Disposable Inserts are made of Wood pulp and lined with rayon made from bamboo.
 Having them as an option, turns all our diapers into a Hybrid system.3.
 Size chart of the One Size and the Size diaper?

 Our regular diapers are made of a laminated knit for the outside layer (polyester) and the inner layer is a fine layer of fleece.
 Each diaper comes with two cloth inserts included.
 Charlie Banana Regular inserts are made of highly absorbent micro terry while deluxe inserts have an extra top fleece layer.
 We also have Organic Cotton diapers, where the inner layer of the diaper shell is made of organic cotton and inserts consist of several layers of hemp and micro terry. (for more details about inserts please see question 2.)5.
 How can I adjust the diaper size?
 For the One Size diaper and the AIO, Is it the same?